zapta/greenpak_oled/README.md

 This design demonstrates the technique of adding device addressing capabilities to a SPI bus.
 This provides the speed and distance of an SPI bus with the simplicity and extensibility of an I2C bus.

 The addressability is achieved using a Renesas's GreenPAK SPLD devices which interprets the first byte of each SPI transaction as a meta control byte and passes the CS signal to the device only if the address encoded in the control byte matches the device's address.
+The supported OLED displays are 1.3" SSD1306 and SH1106.

+> **NOTE**: The SSD1306 and the SH1106 are compatible at the hardware level but require different software drivers.

 Resources
 * PCB schematic: https://github.com/zapta/greenpak_oled/blob/main/kicad/greenpak_oled.pdf